CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 ## Use Case

-This app is alternative to other file transfering solutions like mobile data, WiFi, and physical devices.
+This app is an alternative to other file transfering solutions like mobile data, WiFi, and physical devices.
 See the personas for more detailed use cases of this app.

-## Required Resources

-**This project uses:**
-* Java
-* Kotlin

-**To Build**
-This project must be built using gradle and the Android SDK >6.0.
-To built all that is needed is to execute the gradle build scripts, this is done very easily using either intelliJ or Android Studio.
-Running the application requires an Android device emulator or a physical device.

 # Personas

 ## Persona 1 - Carl: an average, not so technically adept user - shares files without Wifi or cellular

-Carl is a simple man who lives in a remote village without access to cellular or wireless internet access.
-He and everyone he knows uses bridgefy religiously, as it's their only way to transfer files with the absence of other forms of telecommunication.
+Carl is a simple man who lives in a remote village without cellular or wireless internet access.
+He and everyone he knows uses the Bluetooth File Transfer app religiously, as it's their only way to exchange files in the absence of other forms of telecommunication.
 Carl is a coal miner by trade, and his brother Tom is a construction worker.
-Carl joined the work force out of high school and don't have any higher education.
-He tends to go into a nearby city to visit Tom and use the Wifi to connect with the outside world.
+Carl joined the workforce out of high school.
+He has to go to a nearby city to visit Tom and use the Wifi to connect with the outside world.

-Tom recently bought Carl an Android phone for his birthday.However, Carl doesn't really know how to use it.
+Tom recently bought Carl an Android phone for his birthday.
+However, Carl doesn't really know how to use it.
 He has a bare minimum understanding of technology; he knows how to take a picture and open an app but that's about it.
-Tom recently heard of Bridgefy and downloads it to Carl's phone.
-He explains that Bridgefy does not need Wifi or cellular to send messages.
+Tom recently heard of the Bluetooth File Transfer app and downloads it to Carl's phone.
+He explains that the Bluetooth File Transfer app does not need Wifi or cellular data to send messages.
-By using Bridgefy, one Carl and Tom can exchange messages by using a string of users.Carl now uses Bridgefy to send pictures of his kids to his brother.
+By using the Bluetooth File Transfer app, Carl and Tom can exchange messages over large distances.
 Fortunately, there are enough users between him and his brother to bridge the gap between them via multiple hops of bluetooth.
+Carl now uses the Bluetooth File Transfer app to send pictures of his kids to his brother.

 ## Persona 2 - Tony: Introverted Student - mass communication at once

 Tony is a really shy student who knows how to use his phone and is on social media.
-Tony is in the 11th grade and tends to be good with technology.
+Tony is in the 11th grade, and is fairly good with technology.
-He is on many Discord servers, watching the latest tech news.
+He is on many Discord servers, and keeps up with the latest tech news.
 He is an avid gamer and tends to maintain his contacts with people virtually.
-Tony has always wanted to become more popular, and he notices that all the

-Tony wants to have party to become more popular, but he is afriad to invite his classmates face to face.
-So Tony uses the bluetooth sharing app at school to send invitations to everyone there who also has the app.
+Tony wants to throw a party to become more popular, but he is afraid to invite his classmates face to face.
+Tony uses the Bluetooth File Transfer app at school to send invitations to everyone there who also has the app.
 The invitation includes pictures and a message with details about the party for everyone to see.
-Everyone gets the invitation and thinks that Tony is so cool for using bluetooth to invite them that they all come.
-Tony becomes popular and gains confidence.
+Everyone gets the invitation and thinks that Tony is super cool for using Bluetooth to invite them.
+The party was a massive success, Tony became one of the most popular kids in school, and dropped out to pursue a lucrative career in rap.

 ## Persona 3 - Peter: Setting Up A New Phone - bulk transfer

 Peter is definitely not an expert with technology, but he knows his way around his phone.
-He works as a construction manager of his own company, and a bachelor's in finance.
+He works as a construction manager of his own company, and has a bachelor's in finance.
 He chooses to buy his music off the internet rather than pay for subscription services.
 He gets a new android phone and would like to transfer his music library stored in a folder on his current android phone.
 Peter has also used his phone as his general purpose storage device over the years and would like to tranfer in bulk, files of different types.
-He realized that using the Bluetooth File tranfer app he can select all his old files and send them over to his new phone.
+He realized that using the Bluetooth File Transfer app he can select all his old files and send them over to his new phone.

 Why this option is particulary of interest to Peter is that his current phone is not a newer one that supports quick setup processes over mobile date or WiFi, so his options are limited.
 Thanks to our Bluetooth File Tranfer App, there is